enathang/PseudOS/notes/notes.md

  - Figure out how to define constants as macros to improve code readability (ie PTE_SIZE rather than 8)

 ## Done Todo
+- Get fibonacci unit test working
+    - Now works; issue was my OS moved stack in opposite direction to gcc.
+So when I put stuff on the stack, the invoked C code, the stack would expand in the other direction and overwrite local variables.
+Thought of it during my nap (idling on my previously written comment that my stack direction was not the usual direction) and then confirmed by examining the assembly of main.C.
+- Write notes on memory layout and which directions stack/heap are growing right now for clarity/reference
+- Figure out why file refactoring is causing jal (relocation truncated to fit) issues
+    - Had to do with import statement being in .data section and not .text section, once I moved the statement there were no issues
 - Figure out why nested call pop is causing invalid access error
     - Push and pop should use sd/ld instead of sw/lw.
 Why?
 Unsure, I guess addresses use double-words?
 Need to investigate.
 - Understand how to switch to supervisor mode using mret